alexsoll/pydnameth/docs/usage.rst

 These files must be located in the same directory.
 After running experiments, new directories with results and cached data files with ``.pkl`` and ``.npz`` extensions will appear in this directory.

-All experiments provided py ``pydnameth`` running by single function ``pdm.run(config, configs_primary)``.
-For each experiment, it is necessary to create one main instance of the pdm.Config class (described below).
-For some experiments it is necessary to create additional instances of the pdm.Config class for primary experiments, which results uses it main experiment.
+For all experiments provided by ``pydnameth`` you need to specify config information.

 ------
 Config
 ------
-For creating instance of the ``pdm.Config`` you need to create additional instances:
+For each experiment you need to create instances:

 * ``pdm.Data``
-* ``pdm.Setup``
 * ``pdm.Annotations``
 * ``pdm.Attributes``

 ~~~~
 Data
 ~~~~
-``pdm.Data`` contains information about dataset and the type of data that will be used in the experiments.
+``pdm.Data`` contains information about dataset.
 For creating instance of ``pdm.Data`` you need to specify next fields:

 ++++++++